berg0401/UR3_BIO_VISION/README.md

 By initializing them first, their features are analyzed first by the algorithm.
 If no labels match the features of the "pop up," we can conclude that it is indeed a menu.
 It's therefore mandatory to maintain this order when initializing the menus:
 ![image](https://github.com/user-attachments/assets/757981f3-bd53-4488-9af7-ee3ecd901138)

+Some menus are labled identically because they imply the same reaction from the robot.
+The edit protocol and the new protocol menu are labled "edit protocol" per example.
+The warnings pop up are all under the label "warning pop up", independently of their signification.

 To take a picture and read it's content, you must run /confirm_thermo_state/main.py.
 This code will take one picture and adjsut the camera's settings with the RealsenseCamera object, crop the image with ImageEncoder, and read the text with textReader:

 ![image](https://github.com/user-attachments/assets/bedcd068-4e7a-493a-95ff-0202dc023dcf)